Ehsan1997/checkBoxClassifier/README.md

 Inference follows a very similar pattern to training, however, it only requires 2 additional files: 1.
 Image to perform inference on, 2.
 Pretrained Model weights.
 Default Method:
 1. Ensure `docker_artifacts` consists of 2 files.
 1. Image with the name `image.jpg`.
 2. Model weights with the name `resnet18_model.pt`.
-2. Build image, similar to point 3 in training with docker.
+2. Build the docker image, similar to point 3 in training with docker.
-3. Run the image, again mount the `docker_artifacts` directory and you will see the output of the inference model.
+3. Run the docker image, again mount the `docker_artifacts` directory, and you will see the output of the inference model on stdout.
-Similarly to training, if you override the CMD command, you'll no longer require to follow the directory structure mentioned above.
+Similar to training, if you override the CMD command, you'll no longer be required to follow the directory structure mentioned above.

 #### Docker development file
-You can simply ignore this, this was made for the purpose of experimenting with docker, so that I can create training and inference dockerfiles.
+You can simply ignore `Dockerfile.dev`, this was made for the purpose of experimenting with docker, so that ew can create training and inference dockerfiles.

 ## Run Time Analysis and Optimization
 For training and inference, we used RTX 3090 GPU.